 IES Abroad Orientation

-Our orientation program is a dynamic, hands-on introduction to living in Sydney and Australian culture.
+Our orientation program is a dynamic, hands-on introduction to Australian culture and living in Sydney.
 Orientation includes sessions on academic transition, safety and security, and cultural adjustment.

-Past highlights have also included a Bondi-to-Coogee Beach walk and a boat cruise in Sydney Bay, all while discovering how to make the most of your time in Sydney.
-This is followed by a day-long hiking trip to the Blue Mountains, which has been declared a UNESCO World Heritage Site.
-The Blue Mountains are well-known for their canyons, rock formations, and rainforests, and for being home to Aboriginal communities.
+Past highlights have included a Bondi-to-Coogee beach walk and a boat cruise in Sydney Harbour, all while discovering how to make the most of your time in Sydney.
+This is followed by a day-long hiking trip to the Blue Mountains, which have been declared a UNESCO World Heritage Site, and are well-known for their canyons, rock formations, and rainforests, and for being home to Aboriginal communities.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.